-The P-G Team is designed for local high school post-graduates, out-of-town post-grads (possibly taking classes at MSU), or MSU student athletes who do not make the MSU Team.
+The P-G Team is designed for local high school post-graduates, out-of-town post-grads (possibly taking classes at MSU), or collegiate students.
 The goal is to develop and maximize each skier’s potential.

 There’s a bigger picture to what BSF teaches skiers, when and why.
-BSF’s programs are consistent with the USSA Long-Term Athlete Development (LTAD) Systems.
+BSF’s programs and the progression are consistent with the USSA Long-Term Athlete Development (LTAD) Systems.

 What does that mean?
 We’re not focused on short-term success—and the hazards (and burnout) that often come with it.
 Instead, we follow LTAD plans that are individualized and based on science to make sure your child can maximize their long-term potential as a skier (should they wish to do so) and their enjoyment in the sport.
 We take into account a child’s development physiologically, cognitively and socially, as well as their experience skiing.